George M. Goforth

 Courtesy of John King

-commands 1st Battalion in the actions during the
+Battalion in the actions during the

 Battle of the Bulge, in the second penetration of the Siegfried

-through the end of the war, the occupation of Germany, and
+through the end of the war, the occupation of Germany and

 late 1945.

-He marries Thelma Beam and they
+He married Thelma Beam and they

-have four children: George Edward, Ann (Rosi), John, Jean (Peach)
+had four children: George Edward, Ann (Rosi), John, Jean (Peach)

 University of South Carolina

-serves as Principal until retirement in 1978.
+as Principal until retirement in 1978.

 On January 3, 1994 LTC George